OmahaCentralAPCSA/ReadingFiles/README.md

 }
 ```

 ## Exceptions and using `throws`
+If we tried to run something similar to what we have above, Java would return an error saying:
+    *"unreported exception java.io.FileNotFoundException; must be caught or declared to be thrown"*

 To put simply:
 An exception is an error that prevent a program from continuing normal execution.
 In this case, the compiler is worried that it might not be able to find whatever file we want to scan.
 Thus we need to provide a special phrase in your method header that basically is saying "I am taking the risk that the file might not be found".
 We are okay doing that since, we will have the file(s) in our program directory.